Outline of Writing Workshop (based on July 17, 2014, workshop in Enugu, Nigeria, and adapted for future events)

-Specifics: Original writing workshop was held with 35 sisters from a variety of different small congregations who were completing their tertianship just before their final vows.
+Specifics: Original workshop was held with 35 sisters from a variety of small congregations who were completing preparation for their final vows.
 I led the workshop in a retreat center run by the Nigerian Conference of Women Religious in Enugu, Nigeria.

 Why a writing workshop?

-When we presented the idea of Global Sisters Report to the tertianship class at an introductory meeting, the sisters were enthusiastic about the website.
-However, they shirked at the suggestion that they could write their own articles.
-They said they didn't know how to write, and that they didn't know what to write about.
-I decided to hold a writing workshop to both explain what kind of articles GSR wants to publish, and build up their confidence as writers.
+When we presented the idea of the Global Sisters Report website to the tertianship class, the sisters were enthusiastic.
+However, they balked at the suggestion that they could write their own articles.
+They said they didn't know how to write or what to write about.
+I decided to hold a writing workshop to explain what kind of articles GSR wants and to build up their confidence as writers.

-- Who here is a writer? (no one raised their hand in my experience)
+- Who here is a writer? (no one raised their hand)

 - Why is writing important?

 - It gave us the Bible.
 It allows us to spread messages, to remember and share our stories.